Amityville 3-D

 Review:

-Harkins gets to the house first to finalize the deal.
-He goes inside looking for Roberts.
-He hears something upstairs and thinks its Roberts.
-As he goes up to check, a mirror in the bathroom ices over.
+Clifford gets to the house first to finalize the deal.
+He goes inside looking for John.
+He hears something upstairs and checks it out.
+We see a mirror ice over as he does.
 He gets up to the attic and there are flies.
 They continue to multiply until they engulf him.
-Roberts finally arrives and goes up the stairs.
-He hears Harkins choking.
-When he gets up to the top, he watches him die.
-Clark asks him if he finds this weird, because she doesn’t like the house.
-He states that Harkins was unhealthy and that’s why he died.
-Clark isn’t convinced.
+John arrives and goes up the stairs to find Clifford choking to death.